kdm9/dna-proto-workflow/docs/source/index.rst

 Contributors
 ^^^^^^^^^^^^

 This workflow was developed by Norman Warthmann, PBGL, with important contributions from Kevin D Murray (Australian National University) and Marcos Conde, PBGL.
-The documentation was written by Norman Warthmann with contribution from Anibal Morales, PBGL.
+The documentation was written by Norman Warthmann with contributions from Anibal Morales, PBGL.

 Reproducibility
 ^^^^^^^^^^^^^^^